ibm-cloud-docs/solution-tutorials/rework-users-teams-applications.hidden.md

 **A delivery pipeline manages the progression of a build through the environment.** It can be fully automated or include manual validation gates to promote approved builds between environments - this is really open and should be set up to match the company best practices and workflows.

 To support the execution of the build pipeline, we introduce **a [Service ID](https://{DomainName}/docs/account?topic=account-serviceids)**.
 A service ID identifies a service or application similar to how a user ID identifies a user.
 Policies can be assigned to a service ID, providing it access to resources.
 This service ID is used in the delivery pipelines and any other cloud resources requiring strong ownership.
 This approach helps in the case where a team member leaves the company or is moving to another project.
 The service ID will be dedicated to your project and will not change over the lifetime of the project.
 The [service ID should be locked](https://{DomainName}/docs/account?topic=account-serviceids#lock_serviceid) to protect it against accidental deletion.
 The next thing you will want to create is [an API key](https://{DomainName}/iam/serviceids) for this service ID.
-You will select this API key when you set up the DevOps pipelines, or when you want to run automation scripts, to impersonate the service ID.
+You will select this API key when you set up the DevOps (or DevSecOps) pipelines, or when you want to run automation scripts, to impersonate the service ID.

 When it comes to assigning responsibilities to the project team members, let's define the following roles and related permissions: